Portuguese people: Cinema

 Portuguese cinema appeared at the end of the 19th century, via silent films.
 In the 1920s that cinema became an important cultural and artistic element.
 The first Portuguese film, shot in Porto, was directed by Aurélio da Paz dos Reis in 1896.
 In homage to the Departure of the Workers from the Lumière Factory (La Sortie de l'usine Lumière à Lyon) by Auguste and Louis Lumière shot in 1895, he filmed the Departure of the Workers from the Confiança Factory (Saída do Pessoal Operário da Fábrica Confiança).

 José Leitão de Barros pioneered the Portuguese film industry, producing and directing silent films starting in the 1910s.
 One of the first notable female actresses was Cremilda de Oliveira.
 Manoel de Oliveira extended de la Velle's legacy.
 His film "Aniki-Bóbó (1942), is notable for its innovation and vision of adolescence.
 Manoel de Oliveira made more than 30 films, including I'm Going home (2001), produced at age 93.

 In the 1950s, attention pivoted to technically advanced Hollywood films.
 In the 1960s, attention returned home.
 In the 1960s innovative cinema flourished, notably with director Fernando Lopes.
 He made films that touched on themes of politics and religion, generating debate and controversy at the time.
 His film Belarmino (1964), won the Golden Lion at that year's Venice exhibition.

 Fernando Lopes led a new generation of directors in the 70s and 80s.
 This period saw films like Mudar de Vida (1966) by Paulo Rocha.
 In the 70s the School of Reis – a concept related to the teachings of Portuguese director António Reis and Margarida Cordeiro – emerged.
 Notable proponents are João Pedro Rodrigues and Pedro Costa.

-Despite national success, Portuguese films were largely ignored by international festivals until the emergence of directors such as Marco Martins.
+Despite some national success, Portuguese films were largely ignored by international festivals until the emergence of directors such as directors Luis Filipe Rocha and Manuel Carvalheiro in the 1980s and Marco Martins in 2008.